Booking (NASDAQ:BKNG) Price Target Raised to $2,665.00 at Deutsche Bank Aktiengesellschaft

-Booking (NASDAQ:BKNG) had its price objective raised by Deutsche Bank Aktiengesellschaft from $2,600.00 to $2,665.00 in a research report sent to investors on Thursday, The Fly reports.
-They currently have a buy rating on the business services provider’s stock.
+Booking (NASDAQ:BKNG) had its price objective increased by Deutsche Bank Aktiengesellschaft from $2,600.00 to $2,665.00 in a research note published on Wednesday, Benzinga reports.
+Deutsche Bank Aktiengesellschaft currently has a buy rating on the business services provider’s stock.

-A number of other research analysts have also recently commented on BKNG.
-Wolfe Research started coverage on Booking in a research report on Wednesday, March 31st.
-They set an outperform rating and a $2,630.00 price target on the stock.
-JMP Securities boosted their price objective on Booking from $2,350.00 to $2,550.00 and gave the company an outperform rating in a research note on Monday, March 8th.
-Zacks Investment Research upgraded Booking from a sell rating to a hold rating and set a $2,258.00 price objective on the stock in a research note on Monday, February 15th.
-Barclays boosted their price objective on Booking from $2,710.00 to $2,740.00 and gave the company an overweight rating in a research note on Thursday.
-Finally, Jefferies Financial Group upgraded Booking from a hold rating to a buy rating and boosted their price objective for the company from $2,300.00 to $2,800.00 in a research note on Monday, April 19th.
-One equities research analyst has rated the stock with a sell rating, sixteen have assigned a hold rating and fifteen have issued a buy rating to the company.
-The stock presently has a consensus rating of Hold and an average target price of $2,286.00.
+Several other research analysts also recently commented on BKNG.
+Bank of America upgraded shares of Booking from a neutral rating to a buy rating in a research report on Monday, March 29th.
+Cowen boosted their target price on shares of Booking from $2,550.00 to $2,700.00 and gave the company an outperform rating in a report on Thursday, April 22nd.
+Wolfe Research started coverage on shares of Booking in a report on Wednesday, March 31st.
+They issued an outperform rating and a $2,630.00 target price on the stock.
+Mizuho upped their price objective on shares of Booking from $2,345.00 to $2,700.00 and gave the stock a buy rating in a research report on Wednesday, March 3rd.
+Finally, Truist upped their price objective on shares of Booking from $2,480.00 to $2,700.00 in a research report on Thursday, February 25th.
+One research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and thirteen have assigned a buy rating to the company’s stock.
+Booking has a consensus rating of Hold and a consensus price target of $2,416.38.

 Booking Holdings Inc, formerly The Priceline Group Inc, is a provider of travel and restaurant online reservation and related services.
 The Company, through its online travel companies (OTCs), connects consumers wishing to make travel reservations with providers of travel services across the world.
 It offers consumers an array of accommodation reservations (including hotels, bed and breakfasts, hostels, apartments, vacation rentals and other properties) through its Booking.com, priceline.com and agoda.com brands.